ku1ik/rainbow/README.markdown

 Rainbow("hola!").blue.bright.underline
 ```

-The `Rainbow` module also provides an `uncolor` method for striping away any
+The `Rainbow` module also provides an `uncolor` method for stripping away any
 existing color or formatting.
 This may be handy for determining the visual
 length of strings.